 It started to get reports of vandals and trespassers, and eventually the windows on the top level suite were knocked out and had to be patched with plywood.
 In in late 2011 the hotel was sold off as the holdings of Ross went bankrupt.
 I don't know if he's sold off his $165 million mansion in Beverly Hills yet, but there you go.

-In January, the building was planned to be renovated once more as student housing, with the "design [being] complementary to the Texas A&M campus".
-But after some consideration: perhaps either what they wanted to do with the rest of the land, or the enormous cost it would be just to renovate it to make it up to code, much less make it attractive to students, so it was soon decided that the building would be flattened entirely, and it was announced that on May 24, 2012, it would be completely leveled.
+In January, the building was planned to be renovated once more as student housing, with the "design [being] complementary to the Texas A&M campus", but the decision was soon made to demolish it after all.
 After donating the furniture (probably not the mattresses), recycling any material they could, and letting the police and fire departments use it for training, it was gutted, making the building resemble a parking garage (albeit a tall, narrow one) more than anything.

 There's also a great video on YouTube on the history of the building and the backstory of Joe Ferreri.
 There's great period music too, though I couldn't identify all of it.

 After the last of the rubble was cleared away, the area sat as a muddy lot for the remainder of 2012.
 Of course, if you drive by today, you'll find new, huge structures on the site: Northpoint Crossing.
 Shorter, denser, and larger than the old Plaza, the former home of the tower has completely changed, along with the old Chevron, UtoteM/smoke shop, and Kettle in the area.
-It's unlikely that I'll cover Northpoint Crossing on this blog, but there's always a chance!
+As of this writing, the new article on Northpoint Crossing isn't done yet, but it will be covered here.

 In a way, I'm a bit sad that the hotel had to go that way.
 Since the the Rise isn't an attractive building, I kind of wish University Tower had done something in the 1990s instead of letting it deteriorate.
 Rather than the boxy, "generic 70s hotel" tower (the former Holiday Inn/Days Inn/Heaven on Earth Inn in Houston had the same problem), they could've enclosed the entire building in glass, taken out the Gulf/Chevron on the corner of Texas and University, demolished the last of the original motel that wasn't part of the connected portion, closed off Meadowland Drive and turned the whole thing into a combo dorm/retail center, a la Dobie Center, so we could have something to compete with Austin in the 1990s, plus it would've filled in for any fast food establishments that WEREN'T on Northgate already.
 The downside to doing so would that it still would've been far away from the rest of Northgate (a long walk down past the University Apartments), which I think was/is also why Northpoint Crossing isn't doing as well as it could.
 With Century Square now built, that's probably less of an issue, but it's still far away from campus proper.